 Whale watching is a winter-only activity, so this is a must-do during this time of year.
 There are many tours that up and down the coast of Sydney but if you are in and around Bondi then I would advise sticking within the Bondi and Watsons Bay area.

 This excellent light exhibition that is only displayed during May and June lights up the city like nothing else.
 Everyone has seen how pretty Sydney harbour is at night, but not many have seen it on display quite like this.
-A must-see on your things to do during Winter.
+A must-see on your things to do in Sydney in Winter.

 Food and Beverages